 These stakeholders will have a lot of influence on the direction of the business and high hopes for the project itself.
 This means they are extremely interested in the business’s success but also are very influential in the overall decision-making process.

 These people should be involved regularly and consulted about the product because they are the most important interest group in relation to your business’ success.
 The optimal engagement strategy for this group will be frequent contact and strategic involvement as they are the most important stakeholders.

 After finishing the stakeholder map, it is constructive to take your findings and categorize the stakeholders into a couple of sections.
 Here are three categories that your stakeholders might fall into after you finish.

 - Engaged Stakeholders: These are the parties committed to the product and should always stay in the know.
 Their opinions are important, and they will be impactful to all growth going forward.

 - Interested Stakeholders: These parties, while using and enjoying the product, are not as engaged as the previous group.
 They should be monitored moving forward to make sure they aren’t fully lost.

 Because the stakeholder map is dynamic and editable, you can change the organization of the parties at any time.
 Not only can you organize them differently, but you can rank them within the quadrants freely on an XY axis.
-This ranking system allows you to position different parties in slightly different locations based on their specific needs and opinions, something that is much harder to do without a visual board
+This ranking system allows you to position different parties in slightly different locations based on their specific needs and opinions, something that is much harder to do without a shared visual interface.

 Creates Team Alignment